Articles on: General

 Step 7.0

-If making a bitcoin wallet in Altrady, do step 7.0 ONLY to check what the wallet address starts with. note whether this address is a 3 or a bc1.
+If you are making a Bitcoin wallet in Altrady, do step 7.0 ONLY to check what the wallet address starts with.
+Note whether this address starts with a 3 or a bc1.

 Then skip to Step 8.0.

-Step 7.1 (bitcoin wallet skip this step and go to Step 8.0 and follow through)
+Step 7.1 (Skip this step if you are adding a Bitcoin address and go to Step 8.0)

 Step 8.0